sb-nes/Procedural-Shader-Animation/README.md

 # Conclusion

-Just think of a 'Bubble'.
-How it behaves, or deforms.
+Just think of any liquid in microgravity conditions: how it behaves, or deforms.

 Fortnite uses it to show 'Hit' on breakable objects.
 [Ref](https://youtu.be/7Fl3so0Z5Tc).